pivotal/docs-tas-adapter/certificate-rotation.md

 ## <a id="rotating-internal-certificates"></a>Rotating internal certificates

 Internal certificates are managed by Certificate Manager with a self-signed Certificate Authority.
-The default [Certificate Manager](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.CertificateSpec) configuration provides certificates that are valid for 90 days.
+The default Certificate Manager configuration provides certificates that are valid for 90 days.
 Certificates are renewed 30 days before expiry.
+For more information, see the [cert-manager documentation](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.CertificateSpec).